Norwalk rail accident

 The accident occurred on the New York and New Haven Railroad where it crosses a small inlet of Long Island Sound via a swing bridge.
 The approach from New York is around a sharp curve, so there was a signal indicating if the bridge was passable by trains: a red ball mounted upon a tall pole.

 At 08:00 that morning, the Boston express left New York with 200 passengers driven by a substitute driver for whom this was the third transit of the route.
 The train consisted of two baggage and five passenger cars.
 On approaching the bridge, the driver neglected to check the signal and only became aware that the bridge was open when within 400 ft of it.
 The bridge had been opened for the passage of the steamship Pacific, which had just passed through.
 The driver applied the brakes and reversed the engine, but was unable to stop in time.
 He and the fireman leapt clear before the bridge and escaped serious injury.
 The engine itself flew across the 60 ft gap, striking the opposite abutment some 8 ft below the level of the track and sinking into 12 ft of water.
 The baggage cars came to rest atop the locomotive; the front of the first passenger car was crushed against the baggage cars and then submerged as the second passenger car came to rest on top of it.
 The third passenger car broke in two; the front half hanging down over the edge of the abutment; the rear remaining on the track.
 Most of the 48 dead and 30 injured were in the first passenger car.
 A further eight people were reported missing.

+The coroner's jury found the engineer primarily responsible for the disaster, and he was prosecuted for manslaughter, but acquitted.